qʷəlút Healing Center

 Education and Support for Adult Family Members

-Stillaguamish Tribe Behavioral Health Program (BHP) believes the disease of addiction and alcoholism can be a family issue.
+The qʷəlút Healing Center's Behavioral Health Programs (BHP) believes the disease of addiction and alcoholism can be a family issue.
 We offer a weekly education group as part of our Level 1.0 outpatient treatment program that adult family members are welcome to attend.
 BHP also has a monthly speaker panel the last Wednesday of each month (holiday exceptions apply).
 The goal of this evening is to introduce clients and families to 12-Step and other mutual-help programs; help clients and their families take part in support groups.

 Medication Assisted Treatment (MAT)